Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "That’s… nice for ‘em," Daar said.
 "But how does it help a Gaoian?
 I know firsthand our immune system ain’t *shit* next to a Human’s."
 There was still a fine pale scar on his paw from where a fungal infection from digging in the dirt on Earth had spread *scarily* fast.

 "More precisely, you have effectively zero defense against their particular fungal forms.
-The rest of your system is perfectly serviceable...though clearly engineered.
+The rest of your system is perfectly serviceable... though clearly engineered.
 And ***that*** is the key!
 That is part of our opportunity!"

 Daar sighed.
 "Yeah.
 It’s really fuckin’ depressin’ to know who ‘yer god is.
 Anyway."
 He shook his pelt out, there’d be plenty of time to be bummed out about that later.
 "What’s ‘yer plan?"

 "Well, in this case the Hierarchy did you an accidental favor.
-It’s…" Nofl paused and his fingers moved for a few seconds as he tried to think how to explain. *"....very* technical, but we’re discovering that huge portions of your genome are deliberately deactivated.
+It’s…" Nofl paused and his fingers moved for a few seconds as he tried to think how to explain. "*....very* technical, but we’re discovering that huge portions of your genome are deliberately deactivated.
 Many of these sequences seem to be relics of your Deathworlder past, and *most* of those deactivated codons have analogs in your operating genome."

 "Oh…fuckin’ *balls."* Now *that* hit Daar like a truck to the head.
 "They put a fuckin’ *rate limiter* in us, din’t they?"